 Open Fiber is building a wholesale-only fast internet network across Italy which will rival the network of former phone monopolist Telecom Italia.

 Italian politicians have called for closer ties between the two companies to avoid duplication and allow the companies to speed up investments.

 Italian lawmakers created a special purpose company to focus on fiber deployments when they felt that the country’s fiber deployments were moving slowly.
 The company, OpenFibre formed by the initiative of Italy’s electricity company, Enel is also known as Enel Open Fiber.

-Official name of Open Fiber is Enel OpEn Fiber S.p.A, which is an Italian fiber optic company founded in December 2015.
-Initially the company was a wholly owned subsidiary of Enel.
+The official name of Open Fiber is Enel OpEn Fiber S.p.A, which is an Italian fiber optic company founded in December 2015.
+Initially, the company was a wholly owned subsidiary of Enel.
 In July 2016 the company acquired Metroweb Italia from F2i First Fund and Cassa Depositi e Prestiti (CDP), a private equity fund and a sovereign wealth fund respectively.
-However, CDP also acquired 50% stake in Enel OpEn Fiber.
+However, CDP also acquired a 50% stake in Enel OpEn Fiber.